 The ASC develops, reviews, amends and approves accounting standards for companies, charities, co-operative societies and societies, taking into account:

 - The information needs of the stakeholders of the entities;

 - Compatibility with relevant international standards; and

 - Singapore’s reputation as a trusted international business and financial hub.

-The AS Committee adopts a formal and rigorous process in making or formulating accounting standards so as to ensure that the accounting standards made or formulated are of a consistent high quality.
+The ASC adopts a formal and rigorous process in making or formulating accounting standards so as to ensure that the accounting standards made or formulated are of a consistent high quality.
 The various sectors and stakeholder groups are all given adequate opportunities to express their views.

-The AS Committee contributes actively to the IASB, through proactively surfacing views relating to local specific issues on the IASB’s projects for the IASB’s attention and consideration.
+The ASC contributes actively to the IASB, through proactively surfacing views relating to local specific issues on the IASB’s projects for the IASB’s attention and consideration.
 These include participation at standard-setters meetings, reviewing and commenting on relevant IASB’s projects, and working with the IASB liaison representatives.
-The AS Committee also sees the benefit of collaborating with national standard-setters in the region, such as through the Asian-Oceanian Standard-Setters Group.
+The ASC also sees the benefit of collaborating with national standard-setters in the region, such as through the Asian-Oceanian Standard-Setters Group.